 However, eating beans does not seem too desirable to some people because of a side effect – increase in gas production, which is caused by oligosaccharides.
 And legumes have a lot of those.
 But no worries, sprouting is a great way to lower oligosaccharides and get rid of the big bloat!

 PREPARTION TIPS FOR MIXED SPROUTS SALAD

 I know, a lot of people are worried about the food safety risks associated with sprouts.
 Yes, it is true that the conditions of sprouting – warmth and moistness – means also a good situation for bacterial growth.
 But worry not!

 First, we are cooking the sprouts in this recipe and so it will be perfectly safe.
 And it is important to clean and rinse as suggested in the recipe.
 If the conditions of warmth and moistness are optimal, then the beans and lentils will sprout in just some hours.
 But if it takes a bit longer, do rinse the legumes in between.
 You can check out more step by step pictures.

 Make sure to discard the water after the beans and lentils have soaked well.
 This is yet another way to get rid of those pesky oligosaccharides.

 Soaking and then sprouting – what a great way to get all the wonderful nutrition of beans and lentils.
-Try this easy Mixed Sprouts Salad recipe and enjoy the tropical flavors while getting the health benefits!
-Another Indian lentil inspiration for you is my Red Lentil Soup.
+Try this easy Mixed Sprouts Salad recipe and enjoy the delicious flavors while getting the health benefits!
+Another lentil inspiration for you is my Red Lentil Soup.

 Photography above: bijansviewfinder.com